Myralllka/SOFTSERVE_blog/fpga-cnn/README.md

 **Vitis AI** is a development platform for AI inference on Xilinx hardware platforms (FPGA, Cloud) [[Ref](https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html)].
 It supports models designed and trained on Caffee, TensorFlow, and PyTorch.
 The workflow is: <br>
 - Develop a model using any framework (but using only supporting layers and versions, that are described in the official documentation)
 - Train the model
-- Optimize
+- Optimise
 - Compile
-- Quantize
+- Quantise
 And all using Vitis AI tools
 - Run the model on the DPU (Deep learning Processing Unit) - a particular IP block for Xilinx boards with UltraScale+ chip on it.
 It is a part of Vitis AI.<br>
 <br>
 That is it!
 The development process is simple and is designed for AI programmers as much as for Embedded programmers.
 Performance (from official sites):
-Optimizer: reduce the model complexity from 5 to 50 times.
+Optimiser: reduce the model complexity from 5 to 50 times.
 Loss: up to 1% of accuracy.
-Quantizer: Float32 -> Int8 quantization to make the model faster and lighter.
+Quantiser: Float32 -> Int8 quantisation to make the model faster and lighter.
 Loss: up to 1% of accuracy.
 Performance (from experience): <br>
 As far as it is impossible to deploy unsupported layers, by replacing Instance norm with the Batch norm, it managed to reduce the time in average from 32ms to 9ms, but the MAPE (mean absolute percentage error) is up to 10%.
 We think it is because of replacing such a vital layer but cannot check this assumption.

 ### PYNQ
 PYNQ - open-source project from Xilinx, that makes it possible to use Python language and libraries to run it on Xilinx platforms [[Ref](http://www.pynq.io/)].
 PYNQ is usually used for developers, who want to make a fast test of their solutions on FPGA without programming on C++.
 There are eight officially supported boards, but as far as PYNQ is open-sourced, there are much more unofficially supported boards, only by the community.
 All such boards use DPU,(Deep learning Processor Unit deployed on the FPGA) to process the code.<br>
-What is more - about CNN's - there are many examples of running CNN's on FPGA's ([for example here](https://github.com/awai54st/PYNQ-Classification)), but one cannot even talk about acceleration - PYNQ is a very high-level approach, easy to use but tough to optimize.
+What is more - about CNN's - there are many examples of running CNN's on FPGA's ([for example here](https://github.com/awai54st/PYNQ-Classification)), but one cannot even talk about acceleration - PYNQ is a very high-level approach, easy to use but tough to optimise.
 So let us look at the low-level approaches.

 ## Approaches for Convolution layers acceleration
-Low-level programming is tightly connected with optimization and self-management of all the resources - from memory to counting and reducing a real number of operations. <br>
+Low-level programming is tightly connected with optimisation and self-management of all the resources - from memory to counting and reducing a real number of operations. <br>
 Neural Networks are very heavy - they can be a hundred megabytes.
 Not every embedded device, especially FPGA, can contain and run such networks, only the best of them.
 And for what?
-Embedded devices used to be low-power, high-performance and highly-optimized.
+Embedded devices used to be low-power, high-performance and highly-optimised.
 So how to accelerate CNN's for FPGA's?

 #### GEMM
 As it was mentioned before, the most expensive operation in the convolutional networks is the 2d convolution.
 To accelerate the calculations, we can use GEMM - General Matrix Multiply.
 The `im2col` operation can be used to make this.